farcasterxyz/docs/docs/developers/frames/v2/notifications_webhooks.md

 ## Listen for webhooks to get updates

-If the domain manifest includes a `webhookUrl`, the Farcaster client backend will POST events informing the frame when the user:
+Farcast clients will POST events to your `webhookUrl` informing you when a user:

 - Adds the frame to the client (`frame-added`)
 - Removes the frame from the client which disables notifications (`frame-removed`)
 - Enabled notifications (`notifications-enabled`)
 - Disables notifications (`notifications-disabled`)

+Your endpoint should return a 200 response.
+It is up to Farcaster clients how often and for how long they retry in case of errors.

 Events use the [JSON Farcaster Signature](https://github.com/farcasterxyz/protocol/discussions/208) format, signed with the app key of the user.
 The data you'll receive is: